petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/creating-form-fragments.md

    ![Select the field types the fragment supports.](./creating-form-fragments/images/02.png)

 1. Click *Add*.
-This creates a draft fragment and redirects you to the fragment edit page.
+This creates a draft fragment and directs you to the fragment edit page.

-1. In the Code tab, add *HTML*, *CSS*, and *JavaScript* for your fragment.
+1. In the Code tab, add HTML, CSS, and JavaScript for your fragment.

    ![In the Code tab, add HTML, CSS, and JavaScript for your fragment.](./creating-form-fragments/images/03.png)